 Teaching Talent

-Our instructors are industry professionals with years of experience.
+Our instructors—Dr. Janis Shandro, Dr. Laura Jokinen, Dr. Gene Peralta and Dr. Mirko Winkler—are global leaders in HIA with decades of professional experience.
 They’re dedicated to helping you develop the knowledge and skills to realize your full potential.
+See the instructor’s section below for more details.

 Icon - Networking